 Steel toe piling was visible along significant lengths of the wall where it is not protected by rock armour, but the piles were heavily corroded and abraded with limited remaining life.
-Furthermore, the railings on the ramp down to the beach towards the northern end of the asset have failed due to corrosion and/or impact damage.
+Furthermore, the railings on the ramp down to the beach roughly midway along the seawall have failed due to corrosion and/or impact damage.